SquirDuck/SquirDuck/README.md

 ## 👨‍💻 About Me

-* **Background & Focus:** I specialize in the intersection of **AI and IoT**, with experience building Computer Vision applications, Deep Neural Network and using Deep Learning to recognize Speech To Text.
+* **Background & Focus:** I specialize in the intersection of **AI **, with experience building Computer Vision applications, Deep Neural Network and using Deep Learning to recognize Speech To Text.
 * **Skills:** Python, Deep Learning, Computer Vision
 * **Inspiration:** By a Hiro Hamada (Big Hero 6) — inventing adaptive micro-bots and compassionate AI companions to change the world.